psycopg/psycopg/README.rst

     export PSYCOPG_TEST_DSN="dbname=psycopg_test"
     pytest

-The library includes some pre-commit hooks to check that the code is valid according to the project coding convention.
+The project includes some `pre-commit`__ hooks to check that the code is valid according to the project coding convention.
 Please make sure to install them by running::